stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

 The immediate consequences for PoX of this bug being triggered are as follows:

-* The total STX locked to the PoX address owned by caller of `stack-increase` will be potentially higher than the amount of STX that the caller possesses.
+* The total STX locked to the PoX address owned by the caller of `stack-increase` will be potentially higher than the amount of STX that the caller possesses.
 The caller will receive PoX payouts _as if_ they had locked that much STX.
 So, the caller receives undue BTC.